 Billy: Does bending or flattening of the heat pipe effect performance?

-Jens: As Bryan mentioned earlier in the presentation, the capillary limit is driven by the pressure drops within the system, which include the gravity head, liquid and vapor pressure drops.
+Jens: As Bryan mentioned earlier in the presentation, the capillary limit is driven by the pressure drops within the system, which include the gravity head, and liquid and vapor pressure drops.
 When you flatten the heat pipe, you do increase the vapor pressure drop.
 But if you stick with our guideline of flattening it to about two-thirds, we typically don’t see large impacts.
 Our online calculator does not take that into effect.
 But we do have in-house code that does.
-So if you have a specific application where you need a extra thin heat pipe, feel free to contact us, and we can help you out.
+So if you have a specific application where you need an extra thin heat pipe, feel free to contact us, and we can help you out.